BC-CSCI1103/f19/resources/grading.md

 ## Grading

-CSCI 1103 is very much a "learn by doing" course.
+Like most CS courses, CSCI 1103 is very much a "learn by doing" course.
 Reflecting this, grades will emphasize the problem sets.
-Grades will be computed along the following lines:
+Grades will be computed on a 200 point scale.
+The points are distributed as follows:

-- 45% problem sets;
++ 90 points over 10 problem sets;
-- 40% three exams (10%, 10%, 18%);
-- 15% class, lab and piazza forum participation.

-**Notes**:
-- The instructor reserves the right to adjust the relative percentages of the grade components for an individual student if there is a significant discrepancy between the exam scores and the problem set scores.

-- Unless specified otherwise, problem sets must be submitted for grading by midnight on the specified due date.

-- Extensions for problem set deadlines are granted only for documented medical problems or other family emergencies.
-Having a busy schedule isn't grounds for an extension.
++ 80 points over 3 exams --- 20 points for each of two midterms and 40 points for the final exam;

++ 30 points for class and piazza participation;

+Grades will be recorded on the Canvas website.

+#### Notes:

-- Under no circumstances can code be submitted for grading by attaching it to an email message.
-An attempt to submit code via email will not receive a reply notifying the sender that the attempted submission failed.
++ Unless specified otherwise, problem sets must be submitted by pushing your repository to GitHub by midnight on the due date.
+NB: under no circumstances at all can code be submitted for grading by attaching it to an email message.
+An attempt to submit code via email probably won't receive a reply notifying the sender that the attempted submission failed.

-- Late problem sets will be penalized 25% each day.
++ Late problem sets will be penalized 20% each day.

-- Students missing an exam without prior permission of the instructor will need a note from their doctor.
++ Students missing an exam without prior permission of the instructor will receive a zero for that exam unless they provide a note from their doctor.

-- Any violation of [the university's policy on academic integrity](http://www.bc.edu/schools/cas/polisci/integrity.html) will result in a failing grade for the course.
++ Any violation of the [university's policy on academic integrity](http://www.bc.edu/offices/stserv/academic/integrity.html) will result in a failing grade for the course.